15 Dec Webmart’s Glossary of Printing Terms

 The quantity of unit production, for example, books and sheets, delivered to the customer above the net amount ordered, usually uncharged at a run-on rate; also allowance to cover wastage.

 Pantone, Pantone Matching System and PMS + are Pantone Inc’s check-standard trademarks for colour standards, colour data, colour reproduction and colour reproduction materials, and other colour related products and services, meeting its specifications, control and quality requirements.
+Essentially, refer to a pantone colour name/code and everyone knows precisely which colour you mean.

 A paper containing up to 50% mechanical pulp, the remainder being chemical pulp.